kemainullov/SpaceXLaunchesApp2021/README.md

 The application contains local storage of the received data and displaying them in the absence of the internet or in case of problems on the server.

 **Stack:**
-Clean architecture, MVVM/MVI (реализации в разных ветках), Kotlin Coroutines, Hilt, Navigation, Room, Retrofit 2, Coil, ViewBinding.
+Clean architecture, MVVM/MVI (implementations in different branches), Kotlin Coroutines, Hilt, Navigation, Room, Retrofit 2, Coil, ViewBinding.

 **The project is divided into several modules:**
 Presentation - responsible for ui.
 (Activity, Fragments, ViewModels, etc)